-With around 1,200 miles of coastline and a nearly countless amount of lakes (okay, like 30,000 lakes covering more than 3 million acres, but still, a lot), the state of Florida is a popular destination for boating enthusiasts from around the country.
-Additionally, a significant percentage of the state’s commercial activity involves watercraft, ranging anywhere from to to fishing trips.
+With around 1,200 miles of coastline and 30,000 lakes covering over 3 million acres, the state of Florida is a popular destination for boating enthusiasts from around the country.
+Additionally, a significant percentage of the state's commercial activity involves watercraft, including cruise lines, parasailing, and fishing boats.

-In fact, the Florida Fish and Wildlife Conservation Commission reports that 1,171 people were injured in boating accidents in just a three-year span from 2011-2014.
+The Florida Fish and Wildlife Conservation Commission reports that 1,171 people were injured in boating accidents in just a three-year span.

-Just because you get hurt on a boat, does not mean that you have a personal injury case or that anyone was negligent.
-In order to recover , you must be able to prove that your injury resulted from someone’s negligence.
+Just because you get hurt on a boat does not mean that you have a personal injury case or that anyone was negligent.
+To recover damages, your lawyer must be able to prove that your injury resulted from someone's negligence.

-Operator error – Operator error is consistently ranked among the most common causes of boating accidents in Florida’s waterways.
-Operator error includes things like traveling unreasonably fast in congested waters, impaired boating, inadequate training, or distracted boating.
-For these reasons you should always treat boating just like you would traveling by car: never ride with , don’t allow the driver to text or otherwise be distracted, be sure the person operating the boat knows what they’re doing, etc.
+Operator error is consistently ranked among the most common causes of boating accidents in Florida's waterways.
+This error includes things like traveling unreasonably fast in congested waters, impaired boating, inadequate training, or distracted boating.
+For these reasons, you should always treat boating with the same caution as other vehicles; never ride with a person who is impaired by alcohol, don't allow the driver to text or otherwise be distracted, and be sure the person operating the boat is competent to do so.

 - Accidents involving capsizing

 - Boats taking on water and becoming stranded or sinking

 - Accidents that are the result of malfunctioning onboard equipment

 - Fuel tank explosions or onboard fire